maxmarinich/react-alice-carousel/README.md

      - Disable dots navigation
 * `swipeDisabled` : Boolean, default `false`
      - Disable swipe handlers
+* `autoPlay` : Boolean, default `false`
+     - Set auto play mode
+* `autoPlayInterval` : Number, default  `250`
+     - Interval of auto play animation (milliseconds).
+If specified, a larger value will be taken from comparing this property and the `duration` one
+* `autoPlayDirection` : String, default `rtl`
+     - To run auto play in the left direction to specify/specifying `ltr` value
+* `autoPlayActionDisabled` : Boolean, default `false`
+     - If this property is identified as `true` auto play animation will be stopped after clicking user on any gallery button
 * `onSlideChange` : Function
     - Fired when the slide position changes / returns current slide index

 #### Example